Emmotes/ic_spoilers/docs/dynaheir.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Defensive Position Icon](images/dynaheir/icon_defensiveposition.png) **Defensive Position** (Level: 140)
-> Dynaheir increases the bonus of The Resolve of Rashemen by $(amount___3)% each time an ally is attacked, up to a maximum of $max_stacks___4 stacks.
+> Dynaheir increases the bonus of The Resolve of Rashemen by 20% each time an ally is attacked, up to a maximum of 100 stacks.
 Stacks apply multiplicatively and reset when changing areas.
+If Minsc is in the formation, the base effect is increased to 44%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>